VolVeRFM/VolVeRWebPanel/README.md

 # VolVeR WebPanel

-A web panel currently used to optionally monitor and manage the VolVeR Miner.
+A web panel currently used to optionally monitor and manage the [SilentMiner-VolVeR](https://github.com/VolVeRFM/SilentMiner-VolVeR).

 Pretty easy to use web panel.
 With PHP support